Protect Your Business by Learning the Top 20 Chargeback Risk Factors

-Any detailed product description should go together with plenty of photos to give the customer a good impression of your products.
-Provide high-resolution, close-up images that show the item from various angles, as well as pictures that are set-back a bit further to give buyers a sense of scale.
+Any detailed product description should go together with photos to give the customer a good impression of your products.
+Elinate this chargeback risk factor by providing high-resolution, close-up images that show the item from various angles.
+Images should beset-back a bit , too, thereby giving buyers a sense of scale.

 Weak Password Standards

 When a customer creates an account on your site, you should require them to make a complex password using a combination of cases, numbers, and symbols.
 Otherwise, a criminal could easily guess their password using partial account information like an email address and use it to commit account takeover fraud.